-3 Net Assets With Donor Restrictions
+3. Net Assets With Donor Restrictions

-As of September 30, 2018, the Organization had \$5,616,371 of contributions restricted by donors for either future periods of time or for specified purposes.
+As of September 30, 2019, the Organization had \$5,581,950 of contributions restricted by donors for either future periods of time or for specified purposes.
 Purpose restrictions are generally specific to a certain program or use in a specific geographic region.

-As of September 30, 2018, the Organization had one donor-restricted endowment, which restricts WWP to spend investment proceeds only on the Independence Program (see description in Note 1).
+As of September 30, 2019, the Organization had one donor-restricted endowment, which restricts it to spend investment earnings only on the Independence Program (see description in Note 1).
 As required by US GAAP, the net assets associated with this endowment fund are classified and reported based on the donor-imposed restriction.